craigmcnally/scratchspace/mod-sudoc.md

 * [x] Module's repository includes a compliant Module Descriptor
   * -_note: read more at https://github.com/folio-org/okapi/blob/master/okapi-core/src/main/raml/ModuleDescriptor.json_
 * [ ] Module includes executable implementations of all endpoints in the provides section of the Module Descriptor
-  * CAM -- AFAICT only a few of the many endpoints in the module descriptor have been implemented.
+  * CAM -- I see implementations of all endpoints, but some of them are clearly stub impls.
+This is bending the rules, but given the circumstances I'd be OK with returning a 501 (not implemented) in these cases.
 * [x] Environment vars are documented in the ModuleDescriptor
   * -_note: read more at [https://wiki.folio.org/pages/viewpage.action?pageId=65110683](https://wiki.folio.org/pages/viewpage.action?pageId=65110683)_
 * [x] If a module provides interfaces intended to be consumed by other FOLIO Modules, they must be defined in the Module Descriptor "provides" section, and must conform to FOLIO [interface naming conventions](https://dev.folio.org/guidelines/naming-conventions/#interfaces).
 * [ ] All API endpoints are documented in OpenAPI.
-  * CAM -- I don't see any open API specs
+  * CAM -- I see some OpenAPI specs added to one or two endpoints, but it's needed for all endpoints.
+Also note that given the way this is implemented (as comment blocks/annotations in the code), it isn't clear if this is usable for generation of API documentation.
+Typically the OpenAPI spec provided by modules is A) complete/comprehensive, and B) independent from the code, e.g. in a separate file.
-* [ ] All API endpoints protected with appropriate permissions as per the following guidelines and recommendations, e.g. avoid using `*.all` permissions, all necessary module permissions are assigned, etc.
+* [x] All API endpoints protected with appropriate permissions as per the following guidelines and recommendations, e.g. avoid using `*.all` permissions, all necessary module permissions are assigned, etc.
   * -_note: read more at https://dev.folio.org/guidelines/naming-conventions/ and https://wiki.folio.org/display/DD/Permission+Set+Guidelines_
-  * CAM -- None of the API endpoints are protected by permissions
-* [ ] Module provides reference data (if applicable), e.g. if there is a controlled vocabulary where the module requires at least one value
+* [x] ~Module provides reference data (if applicable), e.g. if there is a controlled vocabulary where the module requires at least one value~
-  * CAM -- unsure if this is applicable or not.
 * [x] ~If provided, integration (API) tests must be written in an [officially supported technology](https://wiki.folio.org/display/TC/Officially+Supported+Technologies)[^1]~
   * -_note: while it's strongly recommended that modules implement integration tests, it's not a requirement_
   * -_note: these tests are defined in https://github.com/folio-org/folio-integration-tests_
 * [x] Data is segregated by tenant at the storage layer
 * [x] The module doesn't access data in DB schemas other than its own and public
 * [x] Any dependencies, other than on defined interfaces, are declared in the README.md.
-* [ ] The module responds with a tenant's content based on x-okapi-tenant header
+* [x] The module responds with a tenant's content based on x-okapi-tenant header
-  * CAM -- looks like the module uses a tenant request parameter instead of X-okapi-tenant request header in most places, except the _tenant API.
 * [x] Standard GET `/admin/health` endpoint returning a 200 response
   * -_note: read more at https://wiki.folio.org/display/DD/Back+End+Module+Health+Check+Protocol_
 * [ ] High Availability (HA) compliant